StefanLeng/gurps-gridless/README.md

 That works without problems for 1 hex creatures.

 For bigger creatures there are some limitations: The center of the image will be on the center of rotation.
-By default, this is in the front of the crature with this module.
+By default, this is in the front of the creature with this module.
 That will look odd in some situations.
-You can move the center of rotation back to the center of rotation unsing the _Lengthwise Offset_, but in many cases that would be against the GURPS movement rules.
+You can move the center of rotation back to the center of rotation using the _Lengthwise Offset_, but in many cases that would be against the GURPS movement rules.

-With elongated token sizes, it will be even more problematic, because the border will rotate out of allingment with the image.
+With elongated token sizes, it will be even more problematic, because the border will rotate out of alignment with the image.
-For elogated tokens, I recommend not locking rotation, even for portrait style tokens.
+For elongated tokens, I recommend not locking rotation, even for portrait style tokens.

 #### **With the _Enable GURPS tokens shapes and movement on Hex-Grids_ disabled (legacy)**

 - If you use **portrait style tokens** just set the dimension of the Token on the Appearance tab and "Look rotation" on the Identity tab.
-Note that this will give somtimes odd results for elongated tokens.
+Note that this will give sometimes odd results for elongated tokens.

 - For rotating **top down style tokens** set the dimension of the Token on the Appearance tab.
   If the token image has the same aspect ratio as the token, use the Image Fit Mode "Contain".
   If the token image is square, use the image fit mode "Full Height" for long tokens and "Full Width" for wide tokens.
   I don't think any different aspect ratio will work.

-- For multi hex tokens adjust the Anchor settings to move center of rotation to the head of the creature, if nessesary.
+- For multi hex tokens adjust the Anchor settings to move center of rotation to the head of the creature, if necessary.
-  To move the the center of rotation to center of the first hex of a token of lenght X (in hexes), set the Anchor Y to <br/>1 - 0.5 / x
+  To move the the center of rotation to center of the first hex of a token of length X (in hexes), set the Anchor Y to <br/>1 - 0.5 / x

-- If you have to scale your token image, this will be interfer with the translation, because the anchor is used as the center of scaling.
-In this case, the formular will become <br/>(0.5 - 0.5 / x) / scale + 0.5
+- If you have to scale your token image, this will be interferer with the translation, because the anchor is used as the center of scaling.
+In this case, the formula will become <br/>(0.5 - 0.5 / x) / scale + 0.5

 **Examples**: